sammyne/mastering-ethereum/chapter06-transactions/README.md

 ## The Transaction Nonce

 - **WHAT**: A scalar value equal to the number of transactions sent from this address or, in the case of accounts with associated code, the number of contract-creations made by this account
-- ??The nonce is an attribute of the originating address; that is, it only has meaning in the context of the sending address
+- The nonce is an attribute of the originating address; that is, it only has meaning in the context of the sending address
 - Nonce is calculated dynamically, by counting the number of **confirmed** transactions that have originated from an address.
 - 2 scenarios
   - The usability feature of transactions being included in the order of creation